WHAT SHOULD I DO IF I NEED TO SPEAK TO A DOCTOR AFTER HOURS?

 At Virginia Pediatric and Adolescent Center, we strive to address all of our patients' concerns and thoroughly investigate and treat issues that may arise.
 When our patients are seen for preventative care visits, families should expect that both preventative care and acute or chronic issues may be addressed at the same visit.

-Please be aware that if symptoms of acute or chronic diseases are discussed at a preventative care visit, it is considered "diagnostic," and your insurance may require Virginia Pediatric and Adolescent Center to charge a copay for that visit.
+Please be aware that if symptoms of acute or chronic diseases are discussed at a preventative care visit, it is considered "diagnostic," and your insurance may require Virginia Pediatric and Adolescent Center to charge a co-pay/office visit charge for that visit.
 The decision of a co-payment for a visit is based on federal laws and insurance regulations -- it is not decided by Virginia Pediatric and Adolescent Center.

 WHAT PROTOCOLS ARE IN PLACE TO KEEP PATIENTS AND THEIR FAMILIES SAFE DURING THE COVID-19 PANDEMIC?